xarantolus/blog/_posts/2021-05-18-how-to-tap-the-android-screen-from-the-underlying-linux-system.md

 };
 ```

-So before we hat three columns with numbers in our output, and now we have three unsigned integers we want to fill with data: `type`, `code` and `value`.
+So before we had three columns with numbers in our output, and now we have three unsigned integers we want to fill with data: `type`, `code` and `value`.
 The `getevent` command outputs hex numbers, so we have to make sure we don't accidentally use the wrong number format when specifying them in a program (definitely never happened to me...sure ;)).

 ### Putting it all together
-Now all we have to do is write the twelve events in sequence to the device file and then test the program.
+Now all we have to do is write the twelve events we observed previously in sequence to the device file and then test the program.

-While this is possible in any language, I chose [Go](https://golang.org/) for the task because of the ability to easily cross-compile from Windows to arm64 Android.
+While implementing this is possible in any language, I chose [Go](https://golang.org/) for the task because of the ability to easily cross-compile from Windows to Arm64 Android.
 It also made it extra easy to define the events needed for a single tap:

 ```go
 // Define the input_event struct, but in Go